makeabilitylab/physcomp/esp32/led-fade.md

 ## PWM on ESP32

 To fade an LED on and off with an Arduino Uno (or other basic Arduino boards), you use the [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) method.
 As we know by now, `analogWrite` does not actually drive an analog voltage to the specified pin but, instead, uses pulse-width modulation (PWM).
 These PWM waves are produced by hardware timers, which precisely drive a pin `HIGH` and `LOW` based on the set duty cycle.
 So, on the Arduino Uno, `analogWrite(3, 127)` would output a 5V value for half the period (because 127/255 = ~50%) on Pin 3 and `analogWrite(3, 191)` would output a 5V for 75% of the period (because 191/255 = ~75%).
 The fraction of the time the signal is `HIGH` is called the duty cycle.
-The Arduino Uno (and Leonardo) only have six PWM outputs because they have three timers, each which can be used two control two PWM pins.
+The Arduino Uno (and Leonardo) only have six PWM outputs because they have three timers, each which can be used to control two PWM pins.

 On the ESP32, all 18 GPIO pins support PWM but the programming approach is different.
 Rather than `analogWrite`, we'll use Espressif's [LED control (LEDC)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html) library.
 More specifically, we'll use an Arduino-based abstraction layer above this.
 While the available documentation for the Arduino LEDC library is a bit light (indeed, I never found formal API docs), the code is open source and available here ([.h file](https://github.com/espressif/arduino-esp32/blob/a4305284d085caeddd1190d141710fb6f1c6cbe1/cores/esp32/esp32-hal-ledc.h), [.c file](https://github.com/espressif/arduino-esp32/blob/a4305284d085caeddd1190d141710fb6f1c6cbe1/cores/esp32/esp32-hal-ledc.c)).
 And we'll show you how to use it below.